pgcopydb configuration

 This section allows adding schemas (Postgres namespaces) to the exclusion filters.
 All the tables that belong to any listed schema in this section are going to be ignored by the pgcopydb command.

-This section is not allowed when the section include-only-table
+This section is not allowed when the section include-only-table is

 used.